-HS 411 Human Service Practicum II (5)
+HS 411 Human Service Practicum II (1-6)

 Supervised field experience (250 hours) in a selected social service agency combined with reflective and analytical writing assignments.
+This course may be completed in one semester (Fall or Spring) or may be repeated for 1 to 6 credit hours, with the corresponding number of field hours, over two subsequent semesters (Fall and Spring, Spring and Summer, or Summer and Fall).
 Human Services majors only.
-Prerequisite: HS 330.
+Prerequisite HS 330 or consent of the instructor.